BaiGanio/baiganio.github.io/@wiki/articles/.net/Swagger-Setup-In-.NET-API.md

 - These tools can help you design, build, and document REST APIs.
 - Swagger does this by using the OpenAPI specification of your API to understand its structure.

-#####F or example, Swagger UI is a tool that can visually render documentation in a browser for an API defined with the OpenAPI specification.
+##### For example, Swagger UI is a tool that can visually render documentation in a browser for an API defined with the OpenAPI specification.

 ### *`What is Swashbuckle?`*
 ##### Swashbuckle is an open-source Swagger implementation used for generating Swagger documentation for .NET Core APIs using .NET reflection.
 There are three main components to Swashbuckle: